If you have a building project coming up, then you are going to need to know how to get rid of rubble.

 So, just where will your skip go?

-This is important to establish as you might find you have to apply to your local authority for a permit first for those skips placed on the road.
-Some authorities ask that the skip hire company applies — which is obviously less hassle for you.
+This is important to establish, as you might have to apply to your local authority for a permit first for those skips placed on the road.
+Some authorities ask that the skip hire company applies, which is obviously less hassle for you.

 If you have a driveway that can accommodate a skip then great, but do not assume you own the grass verge in front of your house if you plan on locating the skip there — check first.
 If you have no room at all for a skip, some companies will wait while you load.